mattlub/trendy/README.md

 A small app for discovering trending repositories on GitHub, made with Vue.js

+### Design Decisions
+- Vue.js for making a simple app which is well-structured and readable
+- BEM for clear and reusable CSS
+- Webpack to transpile ES6 for browser compatibility

 ### Requirements
 - The idea of this project is to implement a small client application for discovering trending repositories on GitHub.
 - A list of the most popular repositories of the last week should be displayed and the user should be able to star them.